khankhadija/AgentDiscoveriesApp-JavaHibernate/README.md

 From command line navigate to `AgentDiscoveries-Frontend` and then run `npm test` (or `mvn test`, but this may give less pretty output).

+## Backend Tests

+These can be found in `AgentDiscoveries-Backend/src/test/java`

-# Integration Tests
+### Unit Tests

-These can be found in `AgentDiscoveries-Backend/src/test/java/integration`.
+These can be found in `AgentDiscoveries-Backend/src/test/java/org/softwire/training/api/unit`

 **N.B.
+Unit test files must have names ending with "Test.java"**

+To run in IntelliJ, right click on any test to run it individually, or the entire directory to 'Run tests in org.softwire.training.api.unit'.

+### Integration Tests

+These can be found in `AgentDiscoveries-Backend/src/test/java/org/softwire/training/api/integration`

+**N.B.
 Integration test files must have names ending with "IT.java"**

-## Command Line

-To run the tests use `mvn verify -P integration-test-local` from the root directory.
-This will target the address `http://localhost:8080` by default.

-If you need to run the tests on another address (e.g. for targeting the live site) use the command `mvn verify -P integration-test-live -Dtarget.address="http://foo.bar"` with the relevant address.

-## IntelliJ
+To run in IntelliJ:

-Make sure the app is already running, then you can run/debug each test individually.
+* *Make sure the app is already running*
+* Right click on any test to run it individually, or the entire directory to 'Run tests in org.softwire.training.api.integration'.

-Changing `WebDriverHelper.HEADLESS` to `false` will cause a visible Chrome window to pop up, which is usually much easier to debug!
+Changing `WebDriverHelper.HEADLESS` to `false` will cause a visible Chrome window to pop up, which is sometimes much easier to debug!